quambene/bogrep/README.md

 bogrep config --underlying <url1> <url2> ...
 ```

-For example, a specific url for <https://news.ycombinator.com> is
+For example, if a specific url for <https://news.ycombinator.com> is
 bookmarked, the article of discussion will be fetched and cached.

 ## Diff websites